This post may contain affiliate links. Please read our disclosure policy.

 - 1 tbsp tamari or soy sauce

-- 1 lemon
+- 1 lemon, zest only

-- salsa macha or chili crisp
+- salsa macha, salsa macha recipe or chili crisp, to taste

 Instructions

-- Take a fan or a hair dryer on cool and pass it through the scallops for about a minute on cool.
+- Cut off the foot of the scallop and pat dry really well.
+Take a fan or a hair dryer on cool and pass it through the scallops for about a minute.

-- Season scallops with salt and pepper or seasoned salt.
+- Season scallops with salt and pepper.

 - Serve the scallops over the sauce with lemon zest, salsa macha and green part of scallions and that is it!